Leikoe/flappy-bot/README.md

 3. Resize image to 50x50

 The architecture of the neural network is shown in the blueprint below.
-The first layer Convolves take the input image with an 3x3x1x64 kernel at strides size of 2.
+The first layer Convolves takes the input image with an 3x3x1x64 kernel at strides size of 2.
 The output is then put in a 2x2 **Max Pooling** layer.
-After, the output go throught a **Flatten** layer which is mandatory in a CNN architecture because she establish the connection between the **Convolutional** layers and basic layers of the Deep Learning.
-We have two more hidden layer, they are **Dense** layers. the first one consists of 64 fully connected **ReLu** nodes and the last on is a 2 fully connected **SoftMax** nodes, she represent the output layer.
+Then, the output goes through a **Flatten** layer which is mandatory in a CNN architecture because it establishes the connection between the **Convolutional** layers and basic layers of the Deep Learning.
+We have two more hidden layers, they are **Dense** layers.
+The first one consists of 64 fully connected **ReLu** nodes and the last one is a 2 fully-connected **SoftMax** node, which represents the output layer.

 <img src="img/neural_network.png">